-A fantastic visionary that he is, Bill Gates could see really deep into the future.
+A fantastic visionary that he is, Bill Gates could see deep into the future.
 In an essay written in 1996, he wrote with conviction about how content is king.
-Now in 2021, the pandemic and the resultant ‘new normal’ have drastically changed the way people buy, sell, and work across the globe.
+In 2021, the pandemic and the resultant ‘new normal’ have drastically changed the way people buy, sell, and work across the globe.
 Businesses have no option but to adapt and change.
-This has propelled the online space to the stature of a marketing hub.
+This entire situation has propelled the online space to the stature of a marketing hub.
 We are at a point where leading organizations across the globe are writing content-led marketing strategies.
 In the words of Seth Godin, ‘Content marketing is the only marketing left.’

 It’s true.
 In a digitally connected world, content is the new gold mine.
 Organizations and brands across the globe are using content to leverage their products and services.
 With more and more consumers moving online, the more agile brands have quickly made the shift.
 They are using content to tell their story and create brand value amongst their consumers.